Philodendron paraiso verde is admired for its variegated marble-like foliage.

 - Gently pat the plant pot and use a sharp, sterile tool to remove the soil without injuring the plant roots.

-- Remove the plant from its pot slowly and examine the plant roots after removing the oil soil.
+- Remove the plant from its pot slowly and examine the roots after removing the soil.

 - If you find damaged roots, cut and remove them.

-- Fill the new pot hallway with fresh potting soil and set the plant in it.
+- Fill the new pot hallway with fresh soil and set the plant in it.

 - After adding soil to the remaining half, water your newly potted plant.

-- Before repotting, check to see if your new pot has a proper drainage system.
+- Before repotting, check if your new pot has a proper drainage system.
 If it is, don’t worry plant will be fine.

 Tips for Repotting